Rachael Maskell: 1st term (2015–2017)

+2nd term (2017–2019)

+Maskell was re-elected as MP for York Central at the snap 2017 general election with an increased vote share of 65.2% and an increased majority of 18,575.

 She returned to the Labour front bench on 3 July 2017 as Shadow Rail Minister.

-On 5 March 2019, Maskell joined a dozen other Labour MPs on Westminster Bridge, next to the Houses of Parliament, in a protest against Brexit under the banner 'Love Socialism Hate Brexit'.
+On 5 March 2019, Maskell joined a dozen other Labour MPs on Westminster Bridge, next to the Houses of Parliament, in a protest against Brexit under the banner "Love Socialism Hate Brexit".

 She was one of five Labour MPs to vote against the extension of abortion rights to Northern Ireland.
 During votes on the same bill, she also abstained on extending same-sex marriage to Northern Ireland.

+3rd term (2019–2024)

+At the 2019 general election, Maskell was again re-elected, with a decreased vote share of 55.2% and a decreased majority of 13,545.

 Maskell endorsed Clive Lewis in the 2020 Labour Party leadership election.
-In January 2020, Maskell was returned to the Shadow Cabinet as Shadow Secretary of State for Employment Rights, replacing Laura Pidcock who lost her seat in the 2019 general election.
+In January 2020, Maskell was returned to the Shadow Cabinet as Shadow Secretary of State for Employment Rights, replacing Laura Pidcock, who lost her seat in the 2019 general election.

 On 14 December 2021, Maskell resigned from her frontbench role in order to defy the party whip by voting against mandatory COVID-19 vaccinations for NHS staff.
 She also voted in line with the party whip by voting in favour of COVID-19 vaccine passports and an expansion of mask mandates.

 On 22 June 2022, Maskell was the only Labour MP to vote against extension of abortion services in Northern Ireland.

+In 2023 Maskell suggested that English local councils should introduce maximum speed limits of 10mph in residential areas.